-Dr Jill Haszard works in the Division of Sciences as well as the Centre for Biostatistics (on contract to the Department of Medicine).
-Jill has a PhD in Human Nutrition so she brings that experience into her role as a biostatistician.
-She has particular expertise in paediatric research along with dietary assessment, feeding practices, physical activity, sleep, gut microbiota, food environment, and body composition.
+Research Associate Professor Jill Haszard has a PhD in Human Nutrition so she brings that experience into her role as a biostatistician.
+She has particular expertise in paediatric research along with dietary assessment, feeding practices, physical activity, sleep, and body composition.

-Jill has experience with a variety of study designs including surveys, randomised controlled trials, cross-over trials, longitudinal observational studies, and validation projects.
-Jill’s personal area of research includes the development of methods for compositional data – especially 24-hour time-use and gut microbiota.
+Jill has experience with a variety of study designs including surveys, randomised controlled trials, cross-over trials, factorial trials, longitudinal observational studies, and validation projects.
+Jill's personal area of research includes the development of reporting methods for dietary outcomes and 24-hour time-use compositional data.

 Dr Ella Iosua has substantial expertise in the field of cancer including examining mortality, services, awareness and perception, and risk factors.
 She also has aided investigations in longitudinal studies of children's eating behaviours.

 Dr Ari Samaranayaka is a Biostatistician (Senior Research Fellow) with research interests in a spectrum of study types involving cross-sectional and longitudinal surveys, experiments with repeated measures, and correlated panel data.
 He has expertise in designing such studies in a wide range of health related disciplines including epidemiology, dentistry, internal medicine, surgery, physiotherapy, nephrology, and pathology.
 He has experience on using of administrative data from sources such as ACC, hospital discharges, police records for scientific research within limits of their pros and cons.